Executive Actions

 - Maintaining American Leadership in Artificial Intelligence EO 13859 – Attempts to ensure American leadership in R&D related to AI.

-- EO 13694 – Blocks the purchase of IaaS capable of supporting certain AI models by non-US persons known/suspected to engage in malicious cyber activities.
+- Blocking the Property of Certain Persons Engaging in Significant Malicious Cyber-Enabled Activities (February 11, 2019) – Blocks the purchase of IaaS capable of supporting certain AI models by non-US persons known/suspected to engage in malicious cyber activities.

-- EO 13984 – Ensures that providers offering United States IaaS products verify the identity of persons obtaining an IaaS account and maintain records of those transactions.
+- Taking Additional Steps To Address the National Emergency With Respect to Significant Malicious Cyber-Enabled Activities (January 19, 2021) – Ensures that providers offering United States IaaS products verify the identity of persons obtaining an IaaS account and maintain records of those transactions.

 Consumer Financial Protection Bureau (CFPB) #